Prelude for Organ (Messiaen): Edits

-In addition, Latry says that although tempi were indicated by the composer himself, the performer should feel free to adapt their tempo preferences according to the venue as they can be regarded as too fast in some cases.
+In addition, Latry says that although tempi were indicated by the composer himself, performers should feel free to adapt their tempi preferences according to the venue as they can be regarded as too fast in some cases.

 Recordings

-Since this piece was not initially intended for publication and was probably discarded as juvenilia, it has not been performed very often and remains one of the lesser known works by Messiaen.
+Since this piece was not initially intended for publication and was discarded as juvenilia, it has not been performed very often and remains one of the lesser known works by Messiaen.
 Here is a list of notable recordings of the piece: